One Pot Tuscan Farro Soup with White Beans and Kale

 In my coaching + cooking program, I help busy people with beginner cooking knowledge become confident in the kitchen so that they can enjoy nourishing foods they love and stress less about mealtime.
 Click here to learn more about this virtual program led by a dietitian.

-One-Pot Tuscan Farro Soup
+Tuscan White Bean Farro Soup 22

-One-Pot Tuscan Farro Soup
+One Pot Tuscan Farro Soup with White Beans

-Prep Time: 10 minutes
+Prep Time 10 minutes

-Cook Time: 40 minutes
+Cook Time 40 minutes

-Total Time: 50 minutes
+Total Time 50 minutes

 Ingredients